Is there a safer way to protect my data than using only a password?

 It is impossible to tell what kind of files are contained within data that is encrypted volume by volume rather than file unit by file unit.

-Files that the user desires to share can be uploaded independently from the aforementioned information, making the process more convenient and secure.
+Files that the user desires to share can be uploaded independently of the aforementioned information, making the process more convenient and secure.

 InfiniCLOUD can only perform method 3 as of June 2019.